Marvell

 Acquisition in 2008

-Iamba Networks provides gigabit passive optical networks solutions for telecommunications equipment manufacturers and original device manufacturers.
-Iamba Networks, Inc. was formerly known as Iamba Technologies, Inc. The company was founded in 2000 and is headquartered in Cupertino, California with a research and development center in Israel.
-As of November 26, 2008, Iamba Networks, Inc. operates as a subsidiary of Marvell Technology Group Ltd.
+Iamba Networks specializes in gigabit passive optical network solutions tailored for telecommunications equipment manufacturers and original device manufacturers.
+Founded in 2000 and headquartered in Cupertino, California, the company also has a research and development center in Israel.
+Iamba Networks focuses on developing fiber-to-the-premises (FTTP) solutions, enhancing connectivity and broadband capabilities for its clients.
+As of late 2008, Iamba operates as a subsidiary of Marvell Technology Group Ltd.

 PicoMobile Networks